WithoutHaste/Pinker/README.md

 # Pinker

-A standalone JavaScript library for rendering code dependency diagrams on your web page.
+A standalone JavaScript library for rendering code/class diagrams on your web page.

-Pinker gives the user control over the layout of the diagram, which enables it to render more complicated diagrams.
+Pinker gives the user control over the layout of the diagram, so you can render more complicated diagrams.

+Supports: UML diagrams, nested scopes, arrows crossing scopes, and aliases.

+Since Pinker has a plain-text format, it is version-control-friendly.

-## Using Pinker
+## Using Pinker in a Web Page

 ### Draw-Syntax